csd81/LP/0tutorial/chapters/xx05b.md

 -----

-The optimal solution is **$1,965.62$**, which is a bit better than the original **$1,577.45$**.
-This is because the only modification was adding new production opportunities, which widened the search space.
-We can also see that **Comp1** and **Comp2**, the recipes for the joint production methods, are used as an alternative to the original options.
-There are still a few units (6.25) of **P2** produced alone, though.
-The total production is also slightly different in this solution, with **86.88 units** of $\text{P1}$, **103.13 units** of $\text{P2}$, and **10 units** of $\text{P3}$.
+The optimal solution is **$1,965.62$**, which is slightly better than the original **$1,577.45$**.
+This makes sense because adding new production opportunities widened the search space.
+We can see that **Comp1** and **Comp2**, the recipes for joint production, are used instead of the original options.
+However, a small amount (6.25 units) of **P2** is still produced alone.
+The total production mix has also shifted slightly, with **86.88 units** of $\text{P1}$, **103.13 units** of $\text{P2}$, and **10 units** of $\text{P3}$.

 -----

 ## 5.7 Order Fulfillment

-Now we have a complete model for the production problem of arbitrary recipes, which allows us to easily implement and solve a wide range of problems, including the diet problem.
-We will further extend the model with a new, practically important feature: **orders**.
+We now have a complete model for the production problem with arbitrary recipes, allowing us to easily implement and solve a wide range of problems, including the diet problem.
+We will further extend this model with a new, practical feature: **orders**.
 Orders allow materials to be bought and sold in bulk.
-This is potentially a more lucrative option but can only be acquired entirely or ignored completely.
+This can be more lucrative but requires an "all-or-nothing" decision—orders must be accepted entirely or ignored completely.

-So far in the production problem topic, we only had **real-valued variables**; therefore, all the models were **Linear Programming (LP)** models.
-Now, we will introduce **integer variables**, making the model a **Mixed Integer Linear Programming (MILP)** model.
-We must note that while MILP models are easy to implement, the solution procedure can take an unacceptably long time if there are too many **binary variables**.
-The limit on what is considered *too many* depends on the model: in some problems, we can only have several dozens of integer variables, while sometimes several hundreds or even thousands will work.
-Regardless, this limit is definitely lower than the number of ordinary real-valued variables in LP models.
-Unfortunately, in many situations, the limitations can only be slightly pushed up by choosing stronger equipment, better solvers, or improved modeling techniques, because **integer programming** is an **NP-Complete problem**.
-Nevertheless, using integer variables is a very powerful modeling tool that allows a significantly wider range of problems to be potentially modeled by MILP than those by LP.
+Until now, the production problems involved only **real-valued variables**, making them **Linear Programming (LP)** models.
+Now, we introduce **integer variables**, turning the model into a **Mixed Integer Linear Programming (MILP)** model.
+While MILP models are easy to implement, solving them can take an unacceptably long time if there are too many **binary variables**.
+The limit on what constitutes "too many" varies by problem: sometimes dozens are too many, while other times hundreds or thousands work fine.
+Regardless, this limit is definitely lower than for ordinary real-valued variables in LP models.
+Unfortunately, **integer programming** is an **NP-Complete problem**, so limitations can often only be slightly improved by better hardware, solvers, or modeling techniques.
+Nevertheless, integer variables are powerful tools that significantly expand the range of problems solvable by MILP compared to LP.

-We will see an example of how a **GNU MathProg** model can be extended with new features while maintaining compatibility with old data files.
-We will also see how we can use a filter within an indexing expression in **GNU MathProg**.
+We will demonstrate how to extend a **GNU MathProg** model with new features while maintaining compatibility with old data files.
+We will also show how to use a filter within an indexing expression in **GNU MathProg**.

-An **order** is a fixed amount of several raw materials that are purchased and/or products that are sold when ready by the producing party.
-An order can either cost money or gain income, and payment may happen either before or after all the production takes place.
+An **order** is a fixed amount of several raw materials (purchased) and/or products (sold when ready).
+An order can cost money or generate income, and payment may happen before or after production.
 The same order may be fulfilled multiple times.

-The general problem definition for arbitrary recipes and order fulfillment is the following.
+Here is the general problem definition for arbitrary recipes with order fulfillment.

 **Problem 19.**

-Solve **Problem 17**, the production problem with arbitrary recipes, where production proceeds as usual, but now includes **orders** that we may acquire.
-Orders are **optional** but must be acquired (and subsequently fulfilled) **completely**, not partially.
+Solve **Problem 17**, the production problem with arbitrary recipes, where production proceeds as usual but now includes **orders**.
+Orders are **optional** but must be acquired (and fulfilled) **completely**, not partially.
 Each order has the following characteristics:

-  * **Fixed Material and Product Amounts:** If a raw material is included in an order, acquiring the order means we **obtain** that raw material in the specified amount *before* production.
-If a product is included in an order, acquiring it means we must **deliver** that product in the specified amount *after* it is produced.
+  * **Fixed Material and Product Amounts:** If a raw material is included, acquiring the order means we **obtain** that material *before* production.
+If a product is included, acquiring the order means we must **deliver** that product *after* it is produced.
   * **Order Price (Cash Flow):** This can be a cash **gain (revenue)** or a **payment (cost)**.
-The payment occurs either **before** or **after** production takes place.
+Payment occurs either **before** or **after** production.
-  * **Maximum Count:** An order can be acquired and fulfilled multiple times, up to a specified upper limit.
+  * **Maximum Count:** An order can be acquired and fulfilled multiple times, up to a specified limit.

-Raw materials must either be purchased from the market, as before, or obtained by acquiring an order.
+Raw materials must be purchased from the market (as usual) or obtained via orders.
 Any **leftover** raw materials after production are **lost** without compensation.

-Products must either be sold on the market or delivered via an order.
-The only way to obtain products is by producing them.
+Products must be sold on the market or delivered via an order.
+Products can only be obtained by producing them.
 Fulfilling acquired orders is **mandatory**.

-Minimum and maximum usage limitations still apply as before.
-Limitations correspond to the **total amounts** of materials and products in possession at the same time.
+Minimum and maximum usage limitations apply as before, corresponding to the **total amounts** of materials/products in possession at one time.

-The **Total Costs** include all incomes and expenses from orders where payment is due *before* production, plus the total cost of raw materials purchased from the market in the ordinary way.
-Total Costs are limited: there is a fixed amount of **initial funds** that cannot be exceeded.
+**Total Costs** include expenses/incomes from orders where payment is due *before* production, plus the cost of raw materials purchased from the market.
+Total Costs are limited by a fixed amount of **initial funds**.

-The **Total Revenue** includes all incomes and expenses from orders where payment is due *after* production, plus the total revenue from selling products on the market in the ordinary way.
+**Total Revenue** includes expenses/incomes from orders where payment is due *after* production, plus revenue from selling products on the market.

-The objective is to optimize for **Profit**, which is the difference between the Total Revenue and the Total Costs.
+The objective is to optimize **Profit**, the difference between Total Revenue and Total Costs.

 -----

 **Model Analysis and Compatibility**

-The first observation is that although this problem definition is extensive, if we assume there are **no orders** in the problem, we revert exactly to the production problem with arbitrary recipes.
+First, observe that if we assume there are **no orders**, we revert exactly to the production problem with arbitrary recipes.

-If there were no orders, the only way to get raw materials is by purchasing from the market, and the only way to gain revenue is by selling products on the market.
-We would purchase exactly the amount of raw materials needed and sell all the products produced.
-There would be no potential loss of materials or alternatives.
+Without orders, raw materials come solely from market purchases, and revenue comes solely from market sales.
+We would purchase exactly the raw materials needed and sell all products produced, with no potential loss of materials or alternatives.

-For this reason, the new model is designed to work with the data files from the "old" arbitrary recipes model, ensuring **backward compatibility**.
+Therefore, the new model is designed to work with data files from the "old" arbitrary recipes model, ensuring **backward compatibility**.

 -----

 **Data Implementation for Orders**

-First, let's see how the extra data for orders can be implemented in the model using sets and parameters:
+Let's see how to implement the extra data for orders using sets and parameters:

 ```
 set Orders, default {};